nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

 [Sysbench](https://github.com/akopytov/sysbench) benchmark of the CPU can be found [here](https://gitlab.com/gitlab-org/quality/performance/-/wikis/Reference-Architectures/GCP-CPU-Benchmarks).

-AWS-equivalent and Azure-equivalent configurations are rough suggestions and may change in the future.
-They have not been tested and validated.

 For data objects such as LFS, Uploads, Artifacts, etc, an [object storage service](#configure-the-object-storage) is recommended over NFS where possible, due to better performance and availability.
 Since this doesn't require a node to be set up, it's marked as not applicable (n/a)